 Green Schools Fellows

-In an effort to effectively and rapidly transform the environments in which our children learn, USGBC has launched the Center for Green Schools Fellowship Program, which began placing full-time sustainability officers in school districts across the country in July 2011.
+To effectively and rapidly transform the environments in which our children learn, the Center for Green Schools Fellowship Program places full-time sustainability officers in school districts across the country.
+The Center selects, trains and supports Fellows to implement strategies to reduce resource use and emissions, improve school occupant health, and teach students about global environmental issues.

 What is the Green Schools Fellowship Program?

-The Fellowship Program launched in 2008 through a pilot program in the Katrina-stricken Recovery School District in New Orleans.
+The Fellowship Program has its roots in 2008, in the Katrina-stricken Recovery School District in New Orleans.
 USGBC saw the profound impact and value of having a sustainability champion providing on-the-ground support and expertise needed to rebuild the community’s devastated school infrastructure.
-Led and supported by USGBC’s New Orleans Green Building Coordinator, the district has fully embraced environmentally sound practices: 20 LEED®-certified or registered schools are now open or under construction and tremendous improvements have been made to facility operations and maintenance practices.
+Led and supported by USGBC’s New Orleans Green Building Coordinator, the district has since fully embraced environmentally sound practices: 35 LEED®-certified or registered schools are now open or under construction and tremendous improvements have been made to facility operations and maintenance practices.

 2011 Center for Green Schools UTC Fellows